 Q: Can I make changes to my delivery?

 Yes!
 You can add items onto your delivery, make requests and put your share on hold.
 You are able to make these changes yourself through your account.
-However, please note that the deadline for such changes is 6 pm the Friday prior to the DC/NOVA drop and 6 pm the Sunday before the Richmond drop.
+However, please note that the deadline for such changes is 5 pm the Friday prior to the drop.

 If you do not see the item you would like to add on, please contact us by email.
 We have many items available that are not yet on the website such as meats.
 We will be happy to work with you on this.